Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Problem formulation and inferential targets

 \paragraph{Known groups.} Sequences are partitioned into known groups $g\in\{1,\dots,G\}$.
 Each group has its own segmentation, while sequences within a group share that segmentation and retain their own segment parameters.

 \paragraph{Latent groups.} Group labels are unknown.
 In the fully Bayesian formulation one would average over both assignments and group-specific segmentations.
-In this report we instead adopt a more tractable and rigorously analyzable \emph{template-mixture} formulation: each group is associated with a single latent boundary template, and EM alternates between soft assignments and exact responsibility-weighted max-sum DP updates of those templates.
+In this report we instead adopt a more tractable \emph{template-mixture} formulation: each group is associated with a single latent boundary template, and EM alternates between soft assignments (exact responsibilities for the current templates) and exact responsibility-weighted max-sum DP updates of those templates.
+The observed-data log-likelihood is monotone non-decreasing under these updates in the generalized-EM sense (Theorem~\ref{thm:em-monotone}); we do not claim exact Bayesian averaging over latent-group segmentations.